mass0n30/RetroGameAtlas/README.md

   - Loads slow upon discover games(randomize) with screenshots

   - Improve getting Record Type on details page (level, Any%, ect)?
+  - Typography improvements, especially on gameDetails page (font for paragraphs, headers, etc)
   - Either mesh duplicate gamedata or delete duplicates (platform or regional releases causing duplicates??)
   - Re look into design principles for UI and consider mobile React wrapper? before further design changes
+  - consider a new more populated star background (elements and game cards cover it mostly, so not a distraction)
   - market game value from PriceCharting API (adding a extra API will add an additional fetch to game details, further slowing down load, need work around or fast loading, *OR get a median price from ebay purchased listings?)
   - adding MVP features, user features
   - adding additional user features(completed games list, watch list)?
   - maybe add tag group components in main body, for better user exp?
   - maybe replace my custom Form with more cohesive Form Component Library

+  *Big feauture idea: Index loads in on landing page, it is user sorta dashboard greeting user, showing most recent comments from users on any given game page, and a selection to begin finding games, continuing where they left off or going to saved games. (a bit grandiose, but perhaps a bit of a commenting system and engagement for users).

 Production tasks
   - adding user accessibility (keyboard shortucts)